AxiosDeminence/AxiosDeminence.github.io/src/projects/pomodoro-timer-wi21.md

 completion.

 ##### Roles in the collaborative project:
+* Co-managed a team of eight developers to design and developer a web app using native web technologies.
 * Deployed CI/CD pipeline using GitHub Actions to perform E2E testing with [Cypress](https://www.cypress.io) and [Jest](https://jestjs.io).
 * Identified and developed necessary and quality of life features such as a